N/A

 HEC Paris MiM Class Profile

 The HEC Paris Master in Management (MiM) program attracts a highly competitive group of applicants every year.
-While HEC Paris does not publish a detailed class profile covering industries or nationalities, it clearly explains how it assesses academic readiness through management test scores.
+HEC Paris publishes an official 2025 MiM class profile covering class size, average age, gender diversity, international students, and the average GMAT score.
+It also explains how it assesses academic readiness through management test scores.

-These official test benchmarks help applicants understand where they stand compared to the typical MiM applicant pool.
+These official class profile figures and test benchmarks help applicants understand where they stand compared to the typical MiM applicant pool.

 Profile Detail Official HEC Paris Information